GraceInAuburn/ninja-announcements/readme.txt

 * Added a "close" button to each announcement.
 This allows the user to close each for the rest of their browsing session
 * Inclusion of a shortcode allows you to easily place an announcement on a page or post. [ninja_annc id=3]
 * Added a new function for template designers that allows you to show all active announcements.

+= 1.2 =
+* Fixed some minor bugs.
+One dealing with HTML validation and another with security issues.